The body has a hierarchy of needs. A hierarchy of things without which it will die.

 Then he taped his mouth shut and only breathed through his nose for 2 weeks.

-All his biomarkers massively improved most to better levels than before he started the experiment.
+All his biomarkers massively improved, most to better levels than before he started the experiment.

-So what we want to do is to start breathing through our nose.
 Bear with me as this one gets a little weird.

-- Breathe Right Strips
+• Breathe Right Strips

-- Surgical Tape
+• Surgical Tape

-So every night you’re going to put the Breath Right strips on.
+Every night you’re going to put the Breath Right strips on.
 For those of you who have no idea what I’m talking about, these are the strips which athletes sometimes wear across the top of their nose to open up the nasal pathways and allow more oxygen in.

 Then you’re going to take a little bit of surgical tape and tape your mouth shut.
 Do this vertically and you really don’t need a lot of tape at all.
 The idea here is to prevent you from breathing through your mouth so it should be fairly well shut!
 (I said this would get weird)